rk-terence/UbuntuLearning/UbuntuPersonalLog.md

 After installation, I followed the oh-my-zsh github page to configure it.
 Everything seems fine, and now my default shell is zsh.

 A good try, isn't it?

+## Problem of sogou-qimpanel
+I can no longer stand the unstability of sogou-qimpanel.
+I can logout to solve this temporatily, but this wastes my time.
+More importantly, this will let me lose the work I am doing.

+After balancing, I chose to remove sogou-qimpanel.

+I installed fictx-googlepinyin, but soon discovered that this is much similar to the original Input Method of Ubuntu.
+So, I removed googlepinyin, and then returned to the original Input Method.

+Up to now, no big problems happen to me.
+This is not that convience but stable.

+## evince
+I've found the package name of `文档查看器` is `evince`.

+Sometimes, not knowing the exact name of a package is frustrating.
+Now, I don't have the quick method to check what the name of the program is.